Skip to main content

 Google Ads Grants-Compliance Rules

-• Having at least one ad campaign with at least two ad groups with at least two ads each
+• Have at least one campaign with two ad groups and two ads per group

-Next steps for getting and keeping your Google Ad Grant
+Next steps for getting and keeping a Google Ad Grant

 COVER-google-ad-grants-guide-1